-Except for HKFRS 16, Leases, none of the developments have had a material effect on how the Company's results and financial position for the current or prior periods have been prepared or presented.
+None of these developments have had a material effect on how the Company's results and financial position for the current or prior periods have been prepared or presented.
 The Company has not applied any new standard or interpretation that is not yet effective for the current accounting period.